samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** 1 hour

 You touch a creature.
-The target’s Speed increases by 10 feet until the spell ends.
+The target's Speed increases by 10 feet until the spell ends.

 ***Using a Higher-Level Spell Slot.*** You can target one additional creature for each spell slot level above 1.